-After two very enjoyable years teaching Hindi at Boston University, I’ve begun an M.A. program in Hindi-Urdu Language, Culture, and Foreign Language Pedagogy through Kean University (degree expected 2017), and am eager to put all the latest teaching techniques to work!
+After two very enjoyable years teaching Hindi at Boston University, I entered an M.A. program in Hindi-Urdu Foreign Language Pedagogy through Kean University and completed my degree in 2018.
+Now I am eager to put all the latest teaching techniques to work!

 I majored in Hindi-Urdu at Brown University, and did graduate study in the Harvard University Department of Sanskrit and Indian Studies.
 I also studied Hindi on an exchange program at Banaras Hindu University during college, at which time I lived with a Hindi-speaking family, worked at Sarada Ashram, and learned to play shehnai (poorly).
 I also learned a lot of Hindi working in an Indian restaurant after college.
 It really came together for me there, as I had long shifts during which I had to speak Hindi and walk simultaneously!
 I guess that’s further evidence that communication-centered language study often works the best.
 Throughout the years, I’ve continued studying on my own and in reading groups with a Hindi instructor from Johns Hopkins (while I was living in Washington, DC) and Harvard (while living in Cambridge).